Awper-Dev/gameview/README.md

 Website to collect data of (currently only minecraft) Servers and notify downtime.

 To start the project run `npm start`
+If you want to contribute feel free to create a pr.
 ### Development Infos:
 `connectionInfo.json` has to look like this:
 ```xl